UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

 We start by creating an audio device.
 This is simply a Python object you will use to play your sounds.
 Next, we create a Factory object.
 A factory is a container for a sound file.
 When we pass the Factory object into the device play function, it will start playing the sound and return a handle.
 Handles are used to control pause/resume and to stop an audio.

->**When Will This Music Stop?**
+.. topic:: **When Will This Music Stop?**

->
->After you initialize a sound, you can get its current position in seconds with the handle.position Python property.
+   After you initialize a sound, you can get its current position in seconds with the handle.position Python property.
 This is especially useful to keep videos and audio in sync.
 If you need to check whether or not the audio is ended, you shouldn't rely on the position, though.
 Instead, you can get the status of the sound by the property handle.status.
 If you are using the sound position to control a video playback, the sound status will also tell you if the video is over (handle.status = aud.AUD\_STATUS\_INVALID).
->The possible statuses are:
+   The possible statuses are:

 ```python
 0 = aud.AUD_STATUS_INVALID